Forever the Sickest Kids: 2001–2006: Early projects and formation

-Label signing and Underdog Alma Mater (late 2006–2009)
+2006–2009: Underdog Alma Mater

 Days after the formation of Forever the Sickest Kids, Cook accidentally spent $350 that the band did not have on PureVolume to receive a front-page placement of a song.
 The band also did not have any songs written yet.
-The band then quickly contacted producer Geoff Rockwell and managed to write the song "Hey Brittany" and have it recorded in a studio.
-The song was a success and received many plays and views on the Internet.
-The band landed a record deal with Universal Motown Records in April 2007.
-The band released its first EP, Television Off, Party On, with the label on July 3.
+The band wrote the song "Hey Brittany" and recorded it in two days.
+The band landed a record deal with Universal Motown Records in April 2007 and released their first EP, Television Off, Party On on July 3, 2007.
+The EP was recorded within four months of the group's formation.
 Two more EPs, The Sickest Warped Tour EP and Hot Party Jamz followed, months afterward.
-They appeared on that year's Warped Tour.
+After these releases, the group toured across America and appeared on that year's Warped Tour.

-On April 1, 2008, the band released its first single, "Whoa Oh!
-(Me vs. Everyone)", soon followed by a music video.
-The song would later be re-released as "Whoa Oh!", a duet version featuring Selena Gomez.
-It was then announced that the band's debut album, Underdog Alma Mater, would be released on April 29.
-The album sold well and was soon followed by the album's second single, "She's a Lady", which was released on July 14.
-The music video for "She's a Lady" was released shortly afterward.
-During this time, the band also covered "Men in Black" by Will Smith for the compilation album Punk Goes Crunk.
+On March 18, 2008, the group released the song, "Whoa Oh!
+(Me vs. Everyone)" on their MySpace page.
+The song was released as the lead single on April 1, 2008, from their debut studio album The music video for the song premiered on April 10 and was directed by Shane Drake. and reached number 38 on the US Mainstream Top 40 chart.
+The song also peaked at number one on the Japan Hot 100 Airplay chart.
+Their debut studio album, Underdog Alma Mater was released on April 29.
+The album peaked at number 45 on the US Billboard 200.
+The album's second single, "She's a Lady", was released on July 11, 2008.
+The music video for "She's a Lady" was released on September 13, 2008.
+The band covered the song, "Men in Black" by Will Smith for the compilation album Punk Goes Crunk.

-The band went on the 2008 Alternative Press tour from March 14 to May 2, played on its first headlining tour, and later performed on the 2008 Vans Warped Tour.
+In support of the album, the band went on the 2008 Alternative Press tour along with All Time Low, The Rocket Summer, The Matches and Sonny.
+They went on a US tour alongside Metro Station, the Maine, the Cab and Danger Radio in May 2008.
+The band also performed on the 2008 Vans Warped Tour.
 The band appeared on Late Night with Conan O'Brien on June 12, performing "Whoa Oh!
 (Me vs. Everyone)".
-The band then headed to Tokyo, Japan to perform at the annual Summer Sonic Festival.
-In late September, the band undertook a brief headlining tour in the UK, after Cobra Starship, the original headlining act, postponed its tour.
-The band played at the 2009 Vans Warped Tour from July 22 to August 26.
+The band performed in Tokyo, Japan at the annual Summer Sonic Festival in 2008.
+In October and November, the band supported Cobra Starship on their Sassy Back (Tour) in the US.

-In June, it was announced that Underdog Alma Mater would be re-released as a deluxe edition album.
-The deluxe edition of the album featured the original twelve songs from Underdog Alma Mater, seventeen additional tracks that were mainly demos and acoustics from the band's old days, and a DVD that included recorded live shows of the band and music videos.
-The deluxe edition was released on July 7, 2009.
+In February 2009, the band toured across Europe, Australia and Japan with support from Artist vs. Poet.
+In April, the band performed on the Bamboozle Roadshow and appeared at The Bamboozle festival in early May.
+A duet version of "Whoa Oh!
+(Me vs. Everyone)" featuring Selena Gomez was released on May 26, 2009.
+The deluxe edition of Underdog Alma Mater was released on July 7, 2009, and features the original twelve songs from the album, seventeen additional tracks that were mainly demos and acoustics from the band's earlier days, and a DVD that included recorded live shows of the band and music videos.
+The band performed at the 2009 Vans Warped Tour in late June and late August.

-The Weekend: Friday (mid-2009–2010)